 To discuss how donating your duck club can affect the future of waterfowl and hunting in California, as well as provide potential tax benefits, please call 916-648-1406.

-CWA’s flagship property features facilities for summer hunter conservation camps and school field trips where kids learn about waterfowl and wetlands, a challenging sporting clays course where CWA holds fun shoots, and quality hunting through the Hunt Program.
+CWA’s flagship property features facilities for summer hunter conservation camps and school field trips where kids learn about waterfowl and wetlands, a challenging sporting clays course where CWA holds fun shoots, and both breeding habitat and wintering habitat, which provides top-quality hunting through the Hunt Program.

 It also includes a training field for the California Retriever Training Association.